-These landslides are just one way in which Cape Meares has been falling into the ocean millenia.
-The cliffs also crumble.
+These landslides are just one way in which Cape Meares has been falling into the ocean for a millenia.
+Cliffs also crumble.
 Mike Watkins pointed out a cave out near the edge of Cape Meares that had collapsed since his childhood.
-This kind of debri formed Bayocean Spit in the beginning and continues to contribute to it today.
+Debris from similar collapses in the past formed Bayocean Spit and continues contributing to it today.

 Clarke's sketch provides some early historical information as well.
-The wagon road shown was built to haul materials for construction of the lighthouse from 1888 to 1890 (Cape Meares And It's Sentinel, 44).
+The wagon road sketched was built to haul materials for the construction of the lighthouse from 1888 to 1890 (Cape Meares And It's Sentinel, 44).
 It wound its way down to the beach, between the two streams, at which point travel would proceed on wet sand during low tide - a good example of what's discussed in The Oregon Beach Bill and Bayocean.
 The break in the road must have been repaired because the children of lighthouse tenders and their teacher road it down to a school that operated even before Bayocean was built (ibid, 68-70).
-Tenders originally used the road to get to Hauxhurst landing on Tillamook Bay, from which they'd row over to Tillamook to get supplies, but in 1893 Hodgdon Road (now the Netarts Road) had been extended to the lighthouse (ibid, 44,66).
-The buildings depicted would have belonged to Henry M. Sampson, who was granted patent #1339 in 1882.
+Tenders originally used the road to get to Hauxhurst landing on Tillamook Bay, from which they'd row over to Tillamook to get supplies, but in 1893 Hodgdon Road (now the Netarts Road) had been extended to the lighthouse (Ibid., 44,66).
+The buildings depicted belonged to Henry M. Sampson, who was granted patent #1339 in 1882.
 The "small creek" on the north edge of the slide is Sampson Creek.
 On page 234 of Tillamook: Land of Many Waters, Ada M. Orcutt said one correspondent described the slide "being on the Hauxhurst beach in a valley of Foley Creek."
 Another called it the "Barnegat Slide."

 To find more stories about the geological history of Bayocean, or any other category, see the Index.